Bath’s Clean Air Zone

-Bath’s clean air zone (scheduled for November 2020) will not go live before January 2021.
-We’re waiting for a recommended start date from the government.
+Bath’s clean air zone will go live on 15 March 2021.
 It will be charging most higher emission vehicles to drive in central Bath, except private cars and motorbikes.
 For more information on the boundary, charges and the support available, please go to www.bathnes.gov.uk/BathCAZ.
 If you have a specific question, please email CAZ_info@bathnes.gov.uk or call council connect on 01225 394041.

 Air Quality Management Areas in Bath and North East Somerset:

 There are 5 Air Quality Management Areas (AQMAs) in Bath and North East Somerset (B&NES) where levels of nitrogen dioxide exceed the national annual average objective of 40 micrograms per cubic metre (µg/m3).
 The AQMA maps and Air Quality Action Plan documents are linked to in the table below:

 |Keynsham||2010||Keynsham AQMA||Keynsham Air Quality Action Plan|

 |Temple Cloud||2018||Temple Cloud AQMA||Temple Cloud Air Quality Action Plan|